Blog

 Claude in Chrome cannot be used on these websites.

 Add sensitive sites to the Blocked Sites list.
-It is recommended to block sites for which the user operates with a high level of privilege and sites that are likely to process highly sensitive data (e.g., password managers, billing pages for apps used in the organization, etc)
+It is recommended to block sites for which the user operates with a high level of privilege and sites that are likely to process highly sensitive data (e.g., password managers, billing pages for apps used in the organization, etc.)

 Note: during testing, the blocklist did not appear to restrict access.

 Limit the extensions that your team can install on their desktop.
+When enabled, users can only install desktop extensions that have been added to the list above.

 Via this allowlist, organizations should configure which desktop extensions they would like to allow.
-Note, ‘desktop extensions (DXT)’ are being renamed to MCP Bundles (MCPB)
+Note, ‘desktop extensions (DXT)’ are being renamed to MCP Bundles (MCPB).

 Control which connectors your team members have access to.